austinbwei/Chessmate/README.md

 ### Installation

+After installing the .zip file, extract its contents and open the extracted folder.

+#### Windows

+Run the chesstrainer.exe to use the program.

+#### Mac

-After installing the .zip file, extract its contents and open the lib folder.
-Open the chesstrainer.jar file (you may need to pass warnings from your operating system), if it does not open go to the bin folder and open ChessTrainer.bat.
-If the program still does not open, refer to [prerequisites](#prerequisites).
+Some macs have Java preinstalled so try running the chesstrainer.jar file to run the program.
+If it does not open, refer to [prerequisites](#prerequisites).

 ### Usage